ANTI-BRIBERY AND CORRUPTION POLICY

 a.
 Personnel shall not offer or give a gift or hospitality if they are aware or suspect that it would be in breach of the rules of the organisation where the recipient works or if it is against the local laws.

 b.
-The Company may give corporate gifts, i.e. bearing the Company’s or the Subsidiary’s logo / identity and of nominal value for the purposes of promotions / branding / marketing.
-Any gift-giving or event of hospitality is subject to approval and shall fulfil the following conditions:
+The Company may give corporate gifts, i.e. bearing the Company’s or the Subsidiary’s logo/identity and of nominal value for the purposes of promotions/branding/marketing.
+Any gift-giving or event of hospitality is subject to approval and shall fulfill the following conditions:

 - They do not have or are perceived to have (by either the giver or the receiver), any effect on actions or decisions;

-- There shall be no expectation of any specific favour or improper advantages from the intended recipients;
+- There shall be no expectation of any specific favor or improper advantages from the intended recipients;

 - The independent business judgment of the intended recipients shall not be affected;